Rutgers Law School: Admissions

 In 2018, Rutgers had a 48% acceptance rate, with 2,535 applications for admission and 1,237 offers.
-The for the 2018 admitted students, the LSAT 75% - 25% was 158-153 and the UGPA 75% - 25% was 3.61 - 3.08.
+For the 2018 admitted students, the LSAT 75% – 25% was 158-153 and the UGPA 75% – 25% was 3.61 – 3.08.
 Rutgers' admissions process offers applicants a choice between competing for admission based primarily on traditional measures such as LSAT scores and college GPAs, or, alternatively, on the basis of an applicant's life experience, with a lesser (though still significant) emphasis placed on traditional factors.
 Factors that may be considered in the Rutgers admissions process include, but are not limited to, work experience, personal accomplishments, and other aspects of the applicant's personal background.

 Rutgers' admissions process is particularly significant when contrasted with the efforts of some law schools to maximize the undergraduate GPA and LSAT scores of their incoming classes, while increasing the number of part-time students whose GPA and LSAT scores are not counted toward rankings, in order to improve their standing in popular law school ranking publications.

 Academics

-The J.D. program at Rutgers requires a total of 90 credits to graduate.
+The J.D. program at Rutgers requires a total of 84 credits to graduate.
 The 1L curriculum requires traditional courses in Torts, Contracts, Property, Criminal Law, Civil Procedure, Constitutional Law, and Legal Analysis, Writing and Research Skills.

-All required courses are graded on a standard 2.95 - 3.1 GPA curve.
+All required courses are graded on a standard 2.95 – 3.1 GPA curve.
 1Ls are grouped in small sections of roughly 30 people, who take all of the same required classes together.
 Though two or three sections are generally combined for required courses, each student has a 'small section' class where their section of 30 or fewer people is taught a required subject by a tenured faculty member.
 Students may choose to attend classes on either a full-time or part-time basis.